KAYAK HUNTING IN ILLORSUIT

 I thought it would also be interesting to check out the photographs and drawings in Golden’s KoG to see what shape of line trays they show.
 Apart from two of my photos of Illorsuit hunters and one photo of me paddling my Illorsuit kayak on Loch Lomond in 1960, there are eleven photos showing West Greenland examples and three photos showing East Greenland examples, plus two measured drawings and five sketches of West Greenland specimens and one measured drawing of an East Greenland specimen.
 All 22 have flat harpoon line trays.
 [There are also three or four photos of West Greenland kayaks where I can’t make out the shape of the line trays.]

-In Keld Hansen’s Nuussuarmiut (2008) he shows two variants of the harpoon line trays as used in the Upernavik district.
+In Keld Hansen’s Nuussuarmiut (2008) he shows two variants of the harpoon line trays as used in the Upernavik district, in 1967-68.
 Both have flat line trays.

 Was this then an Uummannaq Bay innovation?
 Does anyone know of such “butterfly” shaped line trays being used anywhere else?